 One of these benefits involves the convenience from using a single Apple ID.
 An all-access account allows a user to manage his or her digital identity, files and applications, and device preferences across different devices.
 This means seamless transition between Apple devices.

 File and data synchronization is another benefit of using iPhone alongside other complimentary Apple products.
 For example, the iMessage in an iPhone syncs with the messaging apps found in the iPad and macOS computers such as the MacBook Pro.
 This means that messages and contacts are synchronized across different Apple devices.
-The same is true for other productivity apps from Apples the Safari and Mail.
+The same is true for other productivity apps from Apple such as the Safari browser and Mail email client.
 User preferences remain synchronized across Apple devices.

 It is also worth mentioning that both iOS and macOS have several similarities when it comes to the design language of their respective user interface.
 Facets of the user experience such as navigation, customization, and app management are considerably similar across an iPhone, an iPad, and a Mac computer, thus promoting ease of use due to familiarity.